Sciler/TextureWorker/README.md

 No. The currently TextureWorker is in Alpha stage, but it should work pretty well anyway.
 Whatever a few features are missing at this time, but should be added in future versions.

-## Any last words?

-Not really, just have fun while develop and use this software when you need to pack textures for your LibGDX application/game.

 ## How to compile

 At this time I don't offer precompiled JAR files by myself, but it's very easy to compile the source of TextureWorker to an executable JAR file.
 Overall we compile TextureWorker like every other LibGDX software.